ENTRY REGISTRATION OPENS – Monday, May 16, 2022

 Division V – Ages 23-35

 Division VII – Concerto

 Voice – Division VIII – Ages 35 and under

 Voice – Division IX – New York concert

 Piano – Division X – Budapest Concert

-1. Contestants are eligible according to their age as of November 20, 2020 (this will remain the valid date for March, 2021.)
+1. Contestants are eligible according to their age as of November 19, 2022.
 NOTE: Some Divisions will have limits on the number of contestants.

 2. Contestants may perform any works by Franz Liszt.
 Simplified versions are not acceptable.
 Transcriptions and paraphrases composed by Liszt are acceptable.